team-pltb/pltb/README.md

 4 different random seeds 0x12345, 0x00000, 0xFFFFF and 0x54321, as well as 2 kinds of base frequencies (empirical and optimized) lead to 8 results per dataset file.

 The results reside in `eval/res/results/*/*.result`, whereas the first wildcard represents the dataset source.
-The second wildcard, the filename, conforms to the following naming pattern: `DATAFILE-RSEED[-opt].result`
+The second wildcard, the filename, conforms to the following naming pattern: `DATAFILE-RSEED[-opt].result`, where
 * `DATAFILE` is the name of the dataset file,
-* `RSEED` is the random seed used to initialize the PLL instance
+* `RSEED` is the random seed used to initialize the PLL instance,
-* `-opt` implies optimized base frequencies, otherwise empirical base frequencies are assumed
+* `-opt` implies optimized base frequencies, otherwise empirical base frequencies are assumed.

 ### Scripts